Vicky Aisha Twerks In Steamy Instagram Video: ‘What Song Plays In Your Head When You Watch This?’

 “Huh what?
 This a** makes me forget music exists,” commented a third Instagrammer.

-The spicy post amassed its fair share of risqué comments as well, as plenty of followers found it difficult to maintain decency upon seen the footage.
+The saucy video amassed its fair share of risqué comments as well, as plenty of followers found it difficult to maintain decency upon seen the footage.
 However, most were content with simply gushing over her sexy curves in sweet messages of appreciation, telling Vicky her moves were “mesmerizing” and “hypnotic.”

 “Welp.
 I’m putting my phone away.
 Nothings [sic] gonna top that for the rest of the summer,” penned one Instagram user.